FrancoLiberali/cql/docs/cql/concepts.rst

-Condition type that allows to navigate relationships between models, which will result in a join in the executed query (don't worry, if you don't know what a join is, you don't need to understand the queries that badaas-orm executes).
+Condition type that allows to navigate relationships between models, which will result in a join in the executed query (don't worry, if you don't know what a join is, you don't need to understand the queries that cql executes).

-For details visit :doc:`/badaas-orm/query`.
+For details visit :doc:`/cql/query`.

 PreloadCondition
 -----------------------------